25 Things You're Doing That Would Horrify Sleep Doctors

 Eating the wrong late-night snacks

 As it turns out, eating a large bowl of pasta for dinner may reduce your likelihood of shut-eye.
-In fact, eating anything too heavy a few hours before your bedtime could result in stomach pain and heartburn that could cause you to toss and turn all night long.
+In fact, eating anything too heavy a few hours before your bedtime could result in stomach pain and heartburn, both of which can cause you to toss and turn all night long.

-"Try to make dinnertime earlier in the evening, and avoid heavy, rich foods within two hours of bed," notes HelpGuide.
+"Try to make dinnertime earlier in the evening, and avoid heavy, rich foods within two hours of bed," says HelpGuide.
 "Spicy or acidic foods can cause stomach trouble."

 Staying indoors throughout the day